 In Groningen, Friesland and Drenthe, governments, companies, knowledge institutions and interest groups are working together intensively to lead the way in the energy transition.

 For example, in the development of a hydrogen economy, in which the North will also be the major energy supplier in the Netherlands in the future.
 No longer of natural gas but of ‘green hydrogen’, made using electricity from large offshore wind parks.
-Northern enthusiasm was also reflected in the Climate Summit of the Northern Netherlands in 2017 where many concrete agreements were made and knowledge-intensive initiatives were set up to achieve a CO2-free energy supply by 2050.
+Northern enthusiasm was also reflected in the Climate Summit of the Northern Netherlands in 2017 and 2019 where many concrete agreements were made and knowledge-intensive initiatives were set up to achieve a CO2-free energy supply by 2050.

 The Netherlands’ most sustainable education building, the Energy Academy, houses the New Energy Coalition.
 Here knowledge institutions, companies and the provinces of Groningen, Friesland and Drenthe are working together on the energy system of the future.